Abramson Smith Waldsmith LLP

 Construction worker died when nail from nail gun lodged in his skull

-Our firm represented the surviving family in a wrongful death/products liability case involving a construction worker who suffered fatal injuries while using an Omark, Model 330G nail or stud gun, also known as a powder actuated tool, to nail something to the ceiling.
+Our firm represented the surviving family in a wrongful death/product liability case involving a construction worker who suffered fatal injuries while using an Omark, Model 330G nail or stud gun, also known as a powder actuated tool, to nail something to the ceiling.
 As he stood on a scaffold to gain access to the ceiling and had the guard of the stud gun in the full offset position, he pulled the trigger and a nail penetrated the cement ceiling, “fishhooked” out beyond the coverage of the offset guard and lodged in his skull.
 He then lost his balance and fell about 20 feet to the cement floor below resulting in his immediate death.

 Consumer v.
 Safeway & Apple Juice Producer

-Apple juice bottle cap defectively designed, causing loss of vision.
+Apple juice bottle cap defectively designed, causing loss of vision

 Our firm represented a San Francisco bachelor in his 20’s who had his girlfriend over for dinner.
 To make room in his cluttered refrigerator he took out a nearly empty gallon glass jug of Appletime Unfiltered Apple Juice that was sealed with a simple press on metal cap that had a small circular rubber gasket or seal on the inside.
 When he tried to open it, the cap literally exploded from the bottle hitting him in the eye and causing the loss of sight in that eye.
 The apple juice had fermented in the bottle in his refrigerator creating carbon dioxide and increasing the pressure inside the bottle.
 In our case against Safeway, where he bought the apple juice, and Appletime, the producer of the juice, we proved that the press-on cap was defectively designed and all other carbonated or fermented drinks use twist-off caps because threads help relieve the pressure and one hand holds the cap while unscrewing it which prevents the cap from being a projectile.